Trojan War: Historical basis

 Since the twentieth century, scholars have attempted to draw conclusions based on Hittite and Egyptian texts that date to the time of the Trojan War.
 While they give a general description of the political situation in the region at the time, their information on whether this particular conflict took place is limited.
 Andrew Dalby notes that while the Trojan War most likely did take place in some form and is therefore grounded in history, its true nature is unknown.
 The Tawagalawa letter mentions a kingdom of Ahhiyawa (Achaea, or Greece) that lies beyond the sea (that would be the Aegean) and controls Milliwanda, which is identified with Miletus.
-Also mentioned in this and other letters is the Assuwa confederation made of 22 cities and countries which included the city of Wilusa (Ilios or Ilium).
-The Milawata letter implies this city lies on the north of the Assuwa confederation, beyond the Seha river.
-While the identification of Wilusa with Ilium (that is, Troy) is always controversial, in the 1990s it gained majority acceptance.
+Also mentioned in this and other letters is the Assuwa confederation, made up of 22 cities and countries and which included the city of Wilusa (Ilios or Ilium).
+The Milawata letter implies this city lies in the north of the Assuwa confederation, beyond the Seha River.
+While the identification of Wilusa with Ilium (that is, Troy) has been controversial, in the 1990s it gained majority acceptance.
 In the Alaksandu treaty (c.
 1280 BC) the king of the city is named Alaksandu, and Paris's name in the Iliad (among other works) is Alexander.
 The Tawagalawa letter (dated c.
 1250 BC) which is addressed to the king of Ahhiyawa actually says: "Now as we have reached agreement on the matter of Wilusa over which we went to war-..."

 Formerly under the Hittites, the Assuwa confederation defected after the battle of Kadesh between Egypt and the Hittites (c.
 1274 BC).
 In 1230 BC Hittite king Tudhaliya IV (c.
 1240–1210 BC) campaigned against this federation.
 Under Arnuwanda III (c.
-1210–1205 BC) the Hittites were forced to abandon the lands they controlled in the coast of the Aegean.
+1210–1205 BC) the Hittites were forced to abandon the lands they controlled on the coast of the Aegean.
 It is possible that the Trojan War was a conflict between the king of Ahhiyawa and the Assuwa confederation.
 This view has been supported in that the entire war includes the landing in Mysia (and Telephus's wounding), Achilles's campaigns in the North Aegean and Telamonian Ajax's campaigns in Thrace and Phrygia.
 Most of these regions were part of Assuwa.
 That most Achaean heroes did not return to their homes and founded colonies elsewhere was interpreted by Thucydides as being due to their long absence.
 Nowadays the interpretation followed by most scholars is that the Achaean leaders driven out of their lands by the turmoil at the end of the Mycenaean era preferred to claim descent from exiles of the Trojan War.

 In popular culture

 The Trojan War has remained a popular subject since the classical period.
 Famous adaptations include Troädes by Euripides, Troilus and Criseyde by Geoffrey Chaucer, Troilus and Cressida by William Shakespeare, Iphigenia and Polyxena by Samuel Coster, Palamedes by Joost van den Vondel and Les Troyens by Hector Berlioz.
-Modern-day adaptions include Helen of Troy (1956), The Trojan Horse (1961), Troy (2004) and The Song of Achilles (2011).
+Modern-day adaptions include Helen of Troy (1956), The Trojan Horse (1961), Troy (2004), The Song of Achilles (2011), and The Odyssey (2026).